 If you want to set a custom schedule, you have to select the time range during which you want to use Night Shift.

-How to adjust Night Shift Color Temperature in macOS Monterey
+How to adjust Night Shift Color Temperature on Mac

 You can adjust the Color Temperature of Night Shift’s active mode.
 According to Apple, warmer settings might affect the appearance of some onscreen motion.